niceguy4/8812au-20210629/README.md

   * Device not showing up in Kali Linux.
 It may show up in LSUSB but not in IW DEV or IWCONFIG

   * Device shows up Kali in IW DEV and IWCONFIGp but does not collect/capture clients

+  * Vendor drivers, aircrack-ng and morrownr don't resolve issue (as of 8/11/2024)

 My setup is Windows 11 running virtual machine using VMWare for Kali (kali-linux-2024.2-vmware-amd64).